nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - the flag `t/` searches only through the recipe's title
 - the flag `s/` searches only through the recipe's steps
 - the flag `i/` searches only through the recipe's ingredient names
-- the flag `d/` searches only thorugh the recipe's description
+- the flag `d/` searches only through the recipe's description
 - the flag `tag/` searches only through the recipe's tags

 #### Implementation